Top 10 proven resource allocation tips for project managers

 2. Identify resources

-Once you’ve defined the project scope, its objectives, duration, budget, and the tasks involved to get the work done on time, within the allocated budget, it’s time to identify the required resources and get them together.
+Once you define the project scope, objectives, duration, budget, and tasks necessary for timely completion within the allocated budget, it’s time to identify and gather the required resources strategically.

 But that doesn’t guarantee that you’ll have a long list to choose from.
 Since most organizations work on multiple projects at one and the same time, you are likely to have limited resources available in the form of men, money, material, location, etc. See to it that you have the required resources to allocate.